-- Conduct research and identify promotion opportunities, target audience and audience requirements. - Create a competent and accurate strategic plan for meeting your specific goals and opportunities. - Identify and utilize available online opportunities and resources, as they relate to marketing and promotion. - Understand how to successfully work under a freelance and/or contract employment arrangement. - Create an engaging and professionally presented portfolio website, which accurately showcases your skill-set. - Understand how to create a "Resume", a "Letter of Introduction" and a "Cover Letter", which is tailored to a specific position and / or employer. - Identify and implement key considerations when planning your portfolio and show-reel, based on your specific goals and on your observations of your competitors. - Identify and adhere to the industry-accepted standards and conventions, as they apply to the presentation of portfolios, for show-reels and applications. - Identify and implement successful practices for positively engaging your relevant online community to build a strong online presence.
+• Conduct research and identify promotion opportunities, target audience and audience requirements.

+- Create a competent and accurate strategic plan for meeting your specific goals and opportunities. - Identify and utilize available online opportunities and resources, as they relate to marketing and promotion. - Understand how to successfully work under a freelance and or contract employment arrangement. - Create an engaging and professionally presented portfolio website, which accurately showcases your skill-set. - Understand how to create a "Resume", a "Letter of Introduction" and a "Cover Letter", which is tailored to a specific position and / or employer. - Identify and implement key considerations when planning your portfolio and show-reel, based on your specific goals and on your observations of your competitors. - Identify and adhere to the industry-accepted standards and conventions, as they apply to the presentation of portfolios, for show-reels and applications. - Identify and implement successful practices for positively engaging your relevant online community to build a strong online presence.

-Advanced Diploma of Screen and Media - 3D Animation and VFX for Film (1800 hours) (CIP Code 10.0304) Cohort 2018
+Associate in Occupational Studies in 3D Animation and VFX for Film (78 semester credit hours) (CIP Code 10.0304) Cohort 2019

-The Advanced Diploma of Screen and Media is a two-year, full-time course for students who want to work in film, TV or visual effects.
+The Advanced Diploma of Screen and Media in Screen and Media - 3D animation and VFX for Film is a two-year, full-time course for students who want to work in film, TV or visual effects.
 It is a practical course designed to give students the best technical training to work as 3D artists using the latest state-of-the-art technology.
+The Associate in Occupational Studies in Screen and Media - 3D Animation and VFX for Film adds an academic component to produce a well-rounded student with academic and technical skills needed for success in the work environment.